-An evaluation of the above-referenced property on 09/12/2017 shows that the structure fails to comply with Chapter 6.Article V. of the Code of Ordinances of the City of Portland, The Housing Code.
+An evaluation of the above-referenced property on 03/01/2018 shows that the structure fails to comply with Chapter 6.Article V. of the Code of Ordinances of the City of Portland, The Housing Code.
 Attached is a list of the violations.

 This is a notice of violation pursuant to Section 6-118 of the Code.
-All referenced violations shall be corrected within 30 days of the date of this notice.
-A re-inspection of the premises will occur on 05/04/2018 at which time compliance will be required.
+A plan of action for the violations is required within 30 days.
 Failure to comply will result in this office referring the matter to the City of Portland Corporation Counsel for legal action and possible civil penalties, as provided for in Section 1-15 of the Code.